Information for Students

 For many students, University is the first experience of living away from home.
 The Queen's Community Living Handbook highlights both the opportunities and potential challenges that living independently within a new community may present to you.

-Moving In flyerMany students choose to rent their accommodation privately through an estate agent or letting agent.
-In case you are considering this option, please read this crucial advice from the Students' Union.
+Community Living HandbookMany students choose to rent their accommodation privately through an estate agent or letting agent.
+In case you are considering this option you can find helpful advice from our Accommodation team (Private Accommodation advice page) and more advice from the Students' Union (House Hunting guidance page).

 You are likely to be living side by side with local people, many of whom will have lived in the area for a long time.